Glynde, SA

 Glynde demographics (2021 Census)

 The figures below profile Glynde using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is seniors (65+) at 32%, 30% of homes are rented, and 35% of residents were born overseas.
+At a glance, the largest age group is seniors (65+) at 32% and 35% of residents were born overseas.

 Age profile